antronerds/r2-tutorials/docs/Adapting_R2.md

-We hope that this tutorial has been helpful,The R2 support team.
+We hope that this tutorial has been helpful, the R2 support team.